kalekdev/uni/semester-1/lineare-algebra/notes.typ

 == Orthogonale Matrizen
 _Orthogonal matrix_ - A square matrix whose columns are perpendicular to each other (dot product 0) and their Euclidean Norms are 1.
 They do not change lengths or angles - ie they only rotate / reflect space.

-The inverse of a "rotation / reflection of space" is logically its transposition (consider the rotation of base vectors to different axis):
+The inverse of a rotation / reflection of space is logically its transposition (consider the rotation of base vectors to different axis):
 $
   bold(Q^T Q = I) : "Q is Orthogonal"\
   bold(Q^H Q = I) : "Q is Unitär"\